adrien2p/medusa-extender/docs/README.md

     /* ... */
 };
 ```

+Now, in the `main.ts` file, you need to import the `TenantModule` like any other module.

 Ant that's it, you can now run your server and play around your multi-tenancy
 architecture.